goseamless/seamless-js/README.md

 About
 ----------------------------------
 seamless.js is the mobile web/app display advertising script of seamless.
 The script currently supports interstitial (320x480), banner (320x50), medium rectangle (300x250) and custom size display advertising formats.
+You can find the demo page in [here](http://ad.mobilike.com/seamless/showcase).

 ## Table Of Contents